4 Tax Cuts and Jobs Act Provisions Set to End - How Will It Affect You?

 TCJA: Estate Taxes

-The Tax Cuts and Jobs Act increased the estate tax exemption from $5.49 million in 2017 to $12.92 million in 2023.
+The Tax Cuts and Jobs Act increased the estate tax exemption from $5.49 million in 2017 to $13.61 million in 2024.
 Any assets surpassing that threshold will be taxed at the 40% rate.
 By 2026, the exemption will revert to $5 million (adjusted for inflation).
-The IRS has stated that taxpayers who have taken advantage of the increase will not be penalized once the drop to 2017 levels occurs.
+The IRS has stated that people who have taken advantage of the increase will not be penalized once the drop to 2017 levels occurs.

 How can you prepare now for the ending provisions of the Tax Cuts and Jobs Act?

-If you have any questions or concerns surrounding the TCJA provisions ending in 2025, please contact us.
-Our financial advisors and tax professionals will collaborate to discuss your financial situation and plan for different outcomes, to help you have the information you need to make proactive financial decisions.
+Please contact us if you have any questions or concerns surrounding the TCJA provisions ending in 2025.
+Our financial advisors and tax preparers will collaborate to discuss your financial situation and plan for different outcomes, ensuring you have the information you need to make proactive financial decisions.

 Although the information has been gathered from sources believed to be reliable, it cannot be guaranteed.
 Federal tax laws are complex and subject to change.
 This information is not intended to be a substitute for specific individualized tax or legal advice.
 Neither Royal Alliance Associates, Inc nor its representatives provide tax or legal advice.
 As with all matters of a tax or legal nature, you should consult with your tax or legal counsel for advice.